Best home security cameras 2026

 Frequently asked questions about security cameras

-No, not all home security cameras require wifi.
-Most providers will specify if wifi is required at the time of purchase.
+Not all home security cameras require Wi-Fi, but make sure to check the specs of each camera you’re considering to see if it is.
 Installing a home security camera that doesn’t need wifi can be particularly useful if you receive a poor wifi signal in your home and are worried this could affect how your camera functions.
-Cameras not connected to the internet will instead record footage to a micro-SD card or hard drive – where you can view the footage at a later time.
+Cameras not connected to the internet will instead record footage to a micro-SD card or hard drive, where you can view the footage at any time.

 A home security camera is not a fool-proof way to protect your home from burglars.
-However, the presence of a security camera is a good way to show that your home is well protected.
-Installing a home security camera can deter burglars to a certain extent, as the idea of being caught on camera committing a crime is not a pleasant thought.
+However, the presence of a security camera is a good way to show that your home is well protected, especially outdoor cameras placed on the outside of your house with a motion-activated floodlight.

 Yes, the rise in home security concerns is widespread and many homeowners have opted to install home security measures.
 However, you might wish to consider the privacy of members of your household.
 If you’d like to protect your home, but are concerned about internal privacy, the SimpliSafe Wireless Indoor Security Camera comes with privacy shutters for the right balance between protection and privacy.